 Oregon is known for its legendary trout and salmon fishing.
 With miles of coastal bays to the Columbia River there are pockets of epic fishing throughout the state.
 Besides trout and salmon there is excellent bass, catfish and walleye fishing as well.
 Are the fish in Oregon really bigger than other parts of the country?
 Read on to find out the 10 biggest trophy fish ever caught in Oregon.

-Not surprising that the first five fish on our list are either trout or salmon!
-Bull trout are a less common trout in the US being limited to the Pacific Northwest in states like Oregon.
+Not surprisingly, the first five fish on our list are either trout or salmon!
+Bull trout are a less common trout in the U.S. being limited to the Pacific Northwest in states like Oregon.
 They look very similar to Arctic Chars or Dolly Vardens but they are typically bigger.

 The biggest bull trout ever caught in Oregon was a 23 pound 2 ounce trout caught by Don Yow back in 1989.
 Yow was fishing on Lake Billy Chinook where three rivers combine to make the 4,000-acre reservoir.
 It is the only place in Oregon where bull trout can be harvested.
 There is also great rainbow and brown trout fishing in Billy Chinook.